Last updated: July 02, 2024

 dqo run

-Starts DQO in a server mode, continuously running a job scheduler that runs the data quality checks
+Starts DQOps in a server mode, continuously running a job scheduler that runs the data quality checks

 Description